ReneCode/ecad-fun/README.md

 => fix E5 = { parent: "4:51"}
 ```

 if fIndex property is already taken, that change it to a new fIndex straight after the current fIndex.
-For that query all the objects with the same parentId.
+For that, query all the objects with the same parentId.

 ## Multiplayer